Moe Gardner

-Morris "Moe" Gardner Jr. (born August 10, 1968) is an American former professional football defensive tackle who played in the National Football League (NFL) for the Atlanta Falcons from 1991 to 1996.
+Morris "Moe" Gardner Jr. (born August 10, 1968) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Atlanta Falcons from 1991 to 1996.
 He played college football for the Illinois Fighting Illini and was selected by the Falcons in the fourth round of the 1991 NFL draft.

 Early life

 Gardner graduated from Cathedral High School in Indianapolis, Indiana.

 College career

-He attended the University of Illinois at Urbana–Champaign, where he played for the Illinois Fighting Illini football team, and he was a twice consensus All-American in 1989 and 1990.
+He attended the University of Illinois at Urbana–Champaign, where he played for the Fighting Illini, and he was a two-time consensus All-American in 1989 and 1990.
 He was selected as the only active player named to Illinois All-Century team in 1990 and ranks second in school history in career tackles for loss.
 He was named Big Ten Defensive Player of the Year in 1990.
 He was also named as a finalist for both the Outland Trophy and the Lombardi Award.